 - VIP Members earn 5 AAdvantage miles per $1 spent if you elect to receive email communications AND have 12 or more qualified dining transactions in a calendar year.

-Earning 3 AA miles per dollar spent on dining is a good and while I dread some signing up for some listservs, I think it’s worth it in this case.
+Earning 3 AA miles per dollar spent on dining is a good and while I dread some signing up for some listservs, earning extra on dining could have you on your way towards some worthwhile redemptions like first class on domestic flights.

 Do I need to complete reviews of the restaurant?